Touch Typing Tips

 Don't be typing for hours and hours.
 Ensure that you take regular breaks away from the screen.
 Make a cup of tea or better still do some light exercise like a couple of press-ups or do the washing up or anything.
 (Probably best not watch TV though).

-There you have it.
+I hope that you find these touch typing tips helpful.
 Yes it's true that you're not going to learn how to touch type in a day.
 However, keep practicing, ensure that you don't revert to bad habits (two finger typing) and maintain a positive outlook so that you don't give up and you'll quickly see your progress.